 In my mind, I’ve often caught myself thinking that if I push people too hard on sacrificing for and living out the mission of Jesus that some would simply leave.

-We started Christ’s Church of the Valley in Philadelphia on October 1, 2,000.
-Looking at our church community through the hindsight of 18 years, my biggest fear is not that some have left over time – that’s inevitable – but that some have left because I’ve set the bar too low.
+Looking at our church community through the hindsight of 18 years, my biggest fear now is not that some have left over time – not because I’ve made things too hard – but because I’ve made things too easy.

 In his book Alternative To Futility, the great spiritual writer Elton Trueblood wrote,